mallocator/Elasticsearch-Exporter/README.md

 It might help if you change the size of each scan request that fetches data.
 The current default of the option `--source.size` is set to 10.
 Increasing or decreasing this value might have great performance impact on the actual export.

+### Elastic search throttling
+If the cluster you are working with is used in production it will be good to set a limit of the CPU usage on any of the nodes over which no data will be get/put from/to the elastic search cluster.
+To do so you can set throttle CPU limit to both source(`-sTC 80`) and target(`-tTC 80`) to a given percent.
+In addition to this you can set the timeout before the next try(`-sTT 2000` or `-tTT 2000`), the default value of that options is set to 1000.

 ### Disable replication

 The default setting for any index to create 1 replica for each shard.
 While this is generally speaking a good thing, it can be really bad while importing a new index.